BA in Art - Art History

 Requirements for a BA in Art - Art History

 Students working toward a BA in Art - Art History must complete a minimum of 120 semester credit hours, including the studio courses in Art Foundations, 39 semester credit hours of Art History coursework, a minor course of study, and the University Core Curriculum requirements for a BA in the J.T. & Margaret Talkington College of Visual & Performing Arts.
 After completing the three Art History Survey courses in Art Foundations, students select a seven-course breadth of study, with at least one course chosen from a minimum of five of the following areas:

 Two final courses are then selected to determine an area of focus, which is capped off with the Senior Thesis.
 Students are encouraged to select a minor outside the department in collateral fields that enrich their educational experiences and opportunities.
 This minor course of study is designed to contribute to students' preparation for the Senior Thesis.

 Requirements for an Art History Minor

-Students working toward an Art History minor must complete a minimum of 18 hours, including Art History Survey I – ARTH 1301 (or ART 1310); Art History II – ARTH 2302 (or ART 2311); and Art History Survey III – ARTH 3303 (or ART 3312).
+Students working toward an Art History minor must complete a minimum of 18 hours, including Art History Survey I – ARTH 1301; Art History II – ARTH 2302; and Art History Survey III – ARTH 3303.
 The remaining 9 hours must be chosen from the Art History courses offered at the 3000 and 4000 level.
 Courses taken to fulfill any requirement for a student's major may not be used as part of the requirements for a minor in Art History.
-These courses may serve, however, to fulfill prerequisites to upper-level courses.
+These courses may serve, however, to fulfill prerequisites for upper-level courses.
 Students may transfer up to 12 hours of approved art courses from another institution for credit toward an Art History minor, however 9 hours at the Junior/Senior level must be taken in residence at Texas Tech University.
 Students must follow all prerequisites as they are listed for each course in the University Catalog.